 Unconditional grants are recognized as an expense at the time of formal approval by the distribution committee or full board of directors.
 Conditional grants, if any, are expensed when such conditions are substantially met.
 Grants payable at December 31, 2022 were disbursed in 2023.
-Any such grants subject to conditions to be met by the grantees are not significant.
+There were no grants payable at December 31, 2023.